Trading futures contracts is one way to add additional leverage to your portfolio and hedge positions with minimal capital.

 Any commission or spread paid to a broker to execute a trade

 The forces of demand and supply, as lower supply and higher demand, cause futures prices to rise and vice versa.

 Trading Futures works on speculating on asset performance.
 It involves tracking the spot price of an underlying market and considering numerous factors, such as volatility, interest rates, the time until delivery, and the costs of maintaining a position.

 When trading futures, you can go either long (buy) or short (sell).
 You would take a long position if you believe the underlying market price will increase, and if you think it will fall, you go short.
 Your profit or loss depends on your prediction and the size of the market movement.

 After paying close attention to the market and speculating, traders sign a futures contract and lock in their shares at a specific price.
-By locking assets at a current price and selling them when their value increases over time, they make a profit from the sale.
+By locking assets at a current price and selling them when their value increases, they profit from the sale.

 There is no denying that the necessity of speculation makes the futures market extremely liquid and volatile.
 Rapid price movements can lead to risks, and that is where it becomes necessary to have a risk management strategy in place.